The Mediterranean - guarding Europe's external borders

 Since 2015, Denmark has made a number of different contributions available to the EU's border agency Frontex.

-The task of Frontex is to handle and coordinate efforts at the EU's external borders.
+Frontex's task is to handle and coordinate efforts at the EU's external borders.
 Frontex addresses migration challenges, serious cross-border crime (smuggling, trafficking and terrorism) and identifies possible future threats to the EU's external borders.

 Frontex operates on land, water and in the air.
-All operations contribute to, among other things, border control, registration of migrants and sea rescue (SAR).
+Frontex's efforts are divided into various operations, all of which contribute to, among other things, border control, fighting crime, registration of migrants and sea rescue (SAR).

 The Danish contributions support the joint European effort against illegal migration flows and thus protect the safety and security of the Danes.

-- Dispatch of patrol boat contributions throughout the year.
-The task is solved in cooperation with the police
+- A patrol boat contribution that patrols the cost off Greece.
+The task is solved in cooperation with the police.

-- A vehicle with thermal observation equipment (Thermal Vision Vehicle, TVV) for approx. 180 days.
+- A vehicle with thermal observation equipment (Thermal Vision Vehicle, TVV).
+The vehicle is deployed in Greece from May to November 2023.

 Period of timeFra 2015